 More over less though, down jackets from all the companies listed above tend to fit most people very well.

-I personally really enjoy the slim look and feel of the Arc’teryx Cerium LT Hoody I am 5’10, 170 lbs and the medium fits me perfectly.
+I personally really enjoy the slim look and feel of the Arc’teryx Cerium Hoody I am 5’10, 170 lbs and the medium fits me perfectly.

 Down Jacket Weight